 Rounding out the specs on the watch are anti-reflective coated sapphire crystal, screw-down crown and case back, drilled lugs, a signed crown and a 120-click uni-directional bezel.
 An interesting note here is Orient only lists the watch with a 1-year warranty.
 I have had many Orient watches and never had an issue, but still, at least a 2-year would have been nice to see.

 The question we always long to know around here: should you buy this watch?
 Yes, is the definite answer!
-I say this for several reasons, as you can see above, but most importantly because these are consistently on Amazon for $399.
+I say this for several reasons, as you can see above, but most importantly because these are consistently on Amazon.
 At that price point, what you get for your money is crazy amazing.
 Have you been drooling over one of the Seiko Prospex divers?
 The Neptune is a nice alternative.
 It seems Seiko-owned Orient is really delivering the good deals and value proposition that Seiko once offered.
 They have a rock-star of a watch on their hands with the Neptune.